 The Future of Fundraising?
 What We Need to Fix About Token Investing

-By Gigi Levy-Weiss, Managing Partner, NFX (@GigiLevy)
+By Gigi Levy-Weiss, General Partner, NFX (@GigiLevy)

 Now that the dust has settled from the frenzy of token investments, it’s time to evaluate what we learned.
 In the long term, we believe that token-funded startups will become more common and that traditional venture investors will have to be open to investing in tokens.